Caroline (1804 Shoreham ship): Career

 Caroline first appeared in Lloyd's Register (LR) in 1806.

 Lloyd's List (LL) reported that as Caroline, Hayes, master, was coming to London from St Kitts she had run ashore at Blackwall in October 1810 and had suffered much damage.

 On 23 March 1822 Hetty, Goodwin, master, encountered Caroline, Campbell, master, at 38°40′N 52°40′W. Caroline had lost her bowsprit and foretop mast, her sails had been blown away, and both pumps were going continuously.
 Hetty passed over provisions and pump leather before a gale drove Hetty away.
 On 10 April Caroline, Campbell, master, arrived at Plymouth, and on 21 April at Gravesend, from Jamaica.

 When Caroline arrived at Plymouth she reported that on 16 March at 43°27′N 32°50′W she had come upon a brig, dismasted and waterlogged.
 She was of approximately 180 tons (bm), had yellow sides with a black streak, and a mast painted yellow lying ore-and-aft on her deck.

 On 21 June 1822 Caroline, Dunlop, master, sailed from Gravesend for Gibraltar.
-She sailed via Falmouth, which she left o n28 July, bound for Gibraltar and Malta.
+She sailed via Falmouth, which she left on 28 July, bound for Gibraltar and Malta.
 On 1 January 1823 Caroline, Dunlop, master, arrived at Sierra Leone, from Malta.
-She was reported to still be at Sierra Leone on 30 March,very leaky, and with her crew having all died. '"Caroline, dunlop, master, arrived at Gravesend on 30 June from Sierra Leone.
+She was reported to still be at Sierra Leone on 30 March,very leaky, and with her crew having all died.
+Caroline, Dunlop, master, arrived at Gravesend on 30 June from Sierra Leone.

 In 1813 the EIC had lost its monopoly on the trade between India and Britain.
 British ships were then free to sail to India or the Indian Ocean under a license from the EIC.
 Captain Harris sailed from London in December 1823 under a license from the EIC.
 The list of licensed vessels for 1823 showed her destination as Penang.
 When Caroline sailed from Plymouth on 27 February 1824 her destination was Batavia.